joni0108/Just_MQL_Framework/README.md

 # TODO
 - Add the CTime class to work with servers and local time, and with user time-zones
+- Add the CTrend class to the framework
 - Extend the framework features with other useful libraries that works in both languages